tomtom-international/kotlin-tools/README.md

 ## Release notes

-### 1.6.5
+### 1.7.0

-* Reduce use of reflection on critical path of trace events.
+* Reduce use of reflection on the critical path of trace events by not obtaining the trace event parameter names on the thread that traces the event.
+Only obtain the trace event parameter names when requested by a trace event consumer.

 ### 1.6.4